PanoSight · Framework · How Clarity Returns

 Threat ↔ Safety on one axis.
 Bandwidth (degrees of freedom) on the other.

-Threat ←──────────────→ Safety Bandwidth (degrees of freedom) wide narrow Calm readiness threat is present, but awareness stays wide Open awareness meaning becomes detectable Fog / reactivity narrow bandwidth under threat Numb / avoidance low threat, but attention stays collapsed Goal: widen bandwidth under load — not permanent calm.
+Threat ←──────────────→ Safety Bandwidth (degrees of freedom) wide narrow Calm readiness threat is present, but awareness stays wide Open awareness meaning becomes detectable Fog / reactivity narrow bandwidth under threat Baseline occlusion low threat, but attention stays collapsed Goal: widen bandwidth under load — not permanent calm.

 “Witness mindset” is the skill that moves you diagonally: wider bandwidth, even when threat is present.